-Pockmarks are predominantly infaunal sedimentary habitats, although the presence of MDAC provides additional habitat for epifauna.
-The infauna is considered to be a subset of the surrounding infauna and sedimentary epifauna (Judd & Hovland, 2007; Dando, 2010).
 'Bubbling reef' are predominately epifaunal communities, similar to those that occur in subtidal rocky reefs within the surrounding area, depending on depth and the degree of scour (Jensen et al., 1992; Webb et al., 2009; Whomersley et al., 2010; O'Reilly et al., 2014).
-No specific information on the recovery and recolonization of the infaunal or epifaunal communities of shallow-water (<200 m) cold seeps or 'bubbling' reefs was found.
-Recolonization rates are probably similar to those for similar sediment and hard substrata in the subtidal.
-However, the exact species present will probably vary between sites, therefore a range of examples are given based on species identified in pockmarks and MDAC communities in the North Sea and Irish Sea (Dando et al., 1991; Jensen et al., 1992; Dando, 2001; Judd & Hovland, 2007; Webb et al., 2009; Dando, 2010; Whomersley et al., 2010; O'Reilly et al., 2014).
+No specific information on the recovery and recolonization of the epifaunal communities of shallow-water (<200 m) cold seeps or 'bubbling' reefs was found.
+Recolonization rates are probably similar to those for similar hard substrata in the subtidal.
+However, the exact species present will probably vary between sites, therefore a range of examples are given based on species identified on MDAC boulder, outcrop or reef communities in the North Sea and Irish Sea (Dando et al., 1991; Jensen et al., 1992; Dando, 2001; Judd & Hovland, 2007; Webb et al., 2009; Dando, 2010; Whomersley et al., 2010; O'Reilly et al., 2014).